 Cuddle Up & Read

-Through partnerships with area hospitals, Cuddle Up & Read provides new parents with a fun and meaningful introduction to the library and to early literacy.
-The program includes small gifts for mom and baby, and an invitation to get baby a library card.
-We also distribute DCL growth charts, complete with reading suggestions and library service information, to parents through participating pediatricians' offices across the county.
+Through partnerships with area hospitals, Cuddle Up & Read provides new parents with a fun and meaningful introduction to the library and our early literacy services.
+The program includes small gifts for mom and baby and an invitation to get baby a library card.
+We also distribute DCL growth charts, complete with reading suggestions and library service information, to parents through participating pediatricians’ offices across the county.

 Each year, Douglas County Libraries' summer reading program encourages kids to begin reading from a young age, and keeps them reading during school breaks, so they grow up with a strong foundation in literacy.
 Readers of all ages are encouraged to complete the reading program each year.

 Our annual Fête des Fables Gala, in addition to traditional cash donations, is a primary way that we fund our support of ECL programs.
 Each year, Fête des Fables invites guests to enjoy cocktails and a sumptuous meal, shop a fantastic silent auction, and mingle with friends old and new, while celebrating a classic story in a charming venue.